garrandall/popular-music-data/tracks/tennessee-waltz-jerry-fuller.md

 Well I lost I lost my baby
 The night, the night that they were playin'
 That beautiful Tennessee Waltz
-Hmmm, hmmm, hmmmm, Tennessee Waltz
+Hm, hm, hm, Tennessee Waltz
-Hmmm, hmmm, hmmmm, Tennessee Waltz
+Hm, hm, hm, Tennessee Waltz